civl-verifier/civl-verifier.github.io/doc.md

 }
 ```

-The layer-0 program, shown above, contains only procedures and no atomic actions.
+The layer-0 program is shown above.
-The implementation of procedure `Incr` is not provided but it is known from the description of the layered program, specifically the `{:refines "AtomicIncr"}` annotation on `Incr`, that this implementation behaves like the atomic action `AtomicIncr`.
+Procedure `IncrBy2` creates two tasks via a parallel call to `Incr`, each instance of which
+makes a single call to the atomic action `Intro_x`.
+Preemptions can occur at entry into or exit from `Main`, `IncrBy2`, or `Incr`.

-### Programs at Layer 1
+### Program at Layer 1

 ```
 var x: int;